openvinotoolkit/openvino/docs/dev/ci/github_actions/security.md

 - Be careful with user input.

-    Most of GitHub context variables propagated from user input, that means they should be treated as an untrusted and potentially malitious.
+    Most of GitHub context variables propagated from user input.
+That means they should be treated as an untrusted and potentially malitious.
 There are some tactics you can use to mitigate the risk:
     - Instead of using inline scripts, create an action and pass the variable as an argument
     - Put the value into an environment variable for the step, and use the variable in the script